SEIfeoluwa/u4_lesson_vue_APIs/README.md

 ## Native GeoLocation Features

-Most browsers come with a `GeoLocation` api built in.
-Today we're going to leverage that to help us get the weather in our specific location.
+Most browsers come with a `GeoLocation` API built in.
+Today, we're going to leverage that to help us get the weather in our specific location.

 Start by adding `mounted(){}` below your data: